LUMC/fhirhose/README.md

 # Getting Started

-Should be used with a code-repository that contains queries and mappings for a specific care system and/or care provider
+Should be used with a code-repository that contains queries and mappings for a specific care system and/or care provider.

 # Build and Test
 TODO (use Go test package https://golang.org/pkg/testing/ )